StableBig/bitly_click_counter_v2/README.md

 ### How to install

 To use this script, you will first need to get a Bitly access token.
 You can get it from the Bitly website after registration.
 It will look something like this: "9f70cd85814b5fe2936abf685b".
-Store the token as an environment variable named TOKEN_BITLY.
+Store the token as an environment variable named BITLY_TOKEN.

 Python3 should already be installed.